robcarver17/pysystemtrade/docs/production.md

 #### Trade limits

-We can set limits for the maximum number of trades we will done over a given period, and for a specific instrument, or a specific instrument within a given strategy.
+We can set limits for the maximum number of trades we will do over a given period, and for a specific instrument, or a specific instrument within a given strategy.
 Limits are applied within run_stack_handler whenever a broker order is about to be generated from a contract order.
 Options are as follows:

 - View limits
 - Change limits (instrument, instrument & strategy)